SM North EDSA: City Center (Main Building)

 The building had undergone several changes since 2019, with the renovation of the west wing cinema area, conversion of east wing cinemas to tenant spaces, and the construction of a new Go-Kart facility in the portioned area formerly occupied by SM Store at the 3rd Level.
 The go-kart facility and the new four digital cinemas at the West Wing (replacing Cinemas 9 & 10) opened on May 1 and 4, 2022, respectively.
 A new facility named Dino Land will open at the former eastern entrance of SM Store.

+SM Cinema

+The City Center originally featured 8 cinemas in 1985.
+In 1989, Cinemas 1 to 4 were renamed to Cinemas 9 to 12, upon the opening of the cinemas in the Annex 2 building.

+In 2019, Cinemas 9 and 10 were closed for renovation and redevelopment, followed by Cinemas 7 and 8 in January 2020.

+The cinemas in the East Wing, Cinemas 5 to 8, were converted as tenant and retail spaces in 2022.
+The new Cinemas 4 to 7 opened on May 4, 2022.

+In 2022, the original Cinema 11 was temporarily operated as a filler for blockbuster films if the other cinemas were occupied or fully reserved.
+However, in 2023, it closed and was replaced by a Paris Baguette bakeshop.

+IMAX

+The IMAX opened on July 14, 2009, at the former Cinema 12, and it is the second IMAX theater in the country after SM Mall of Asia.
+It is the first IMAX location in the country that uses digital projection.

+Amidst the COVID-19 pandemic in the Philippines, the IMAX was closed on March 14, 2020.
+It was supposed to be permanently closed in that situation, however, following the successful negotiation between SM Cinema and IMAX Corporation, the IMAX re-opened on May 4, 2022.

+By January 2022 until April 2022, the IMAX temporarily operated as LSF or "Large Screen Format" with films shown in non-IMAX DMR releases, following the ongoing negotiation.

+In September 2024, the IMAX was temporarily closed for renovation and IMAX with Laser upgrade, following the expanded partnership between SM Cinema and IMAX Corporation that will bring IMAX with Laser upgrades to existing IMAX locations.
+The IMAX with Laser opened on October 23, 2024.

 Interior Zone (Annex 1)

 The Car Park Plaza or Annex 1, the first building, was built in February 1988.
-The original structure was a four-level parking lot.
-In the early 2000s the open-parking area right beside it were built up and made into its horizontal expansion to accommodate more vehicles and to integrate the newly constructed The Block.
-In the 2010s the building was expanded vertically by two floors via a steel structure that also integrated rooftop solar panels.
-The Car Park Plaza features the first outlet of the Cyber zone that was later moved to The Annex building and additional 8,000 parking slots.
-The building is connected to the main mall with a footbridge located on the second floor.
+The original structure was a four-level parking building.
+In the early 2000s, the open-parking area beside it was built and made into its horizontal expansion to accommodate more vehicles and to integrate the building to the newly constructed The Block.
+In the 2010s, the building was expanded vertically by adding two floors via a steel structure with integrated rooftop solar panels.
+The Car Park Plaza features the first outlet of the Cyberzone, which later moved to The Annex building to make way for an additional 8,000 parking slots.
+The building is connected to the main mall via a footbridge at the second floor.